 As digital currencies are becoming more common it is important that your loved ones are aware of any cryptocurrency accounts you may have.
-If the currency is not transferred to a loved one prior to passing this could all be lost.
-Websites such as Coinbase, which is one of the most widely used in the UK, provide a service to protect your investments.
-You’ll need to send them a letter prior to death to inform them who is named in a will/probate for the account to be transferred to.
+If the currency is not transferred to a loved one prior to passing, this could all be lost.
+If digital currency is purchased through an intermediary, you might need to send them a letter to inform them who is named in a will/probate for the account to be transferred to when you pass away.

 Funeral payment plans

 A funeral plan can ensure that there is enough money for a funeral.
 This will prevent your loved ones having to cover all of the costs themselves.

 There are many plans available from traditional funeral directors.
 Use a comparison website to help you to find one that works best for you.
 The Money Advice Service provides useful information regarding plans, as well as alternative ways of paying for your funeral.

 Writing a will and planning what happens to your money and possessions after you die can make it easier for loved ones to cope after you have gone.
 If you die without making a will, your possessions will not be distributed according to your wishes.
 This is particularly important if you own property or have children.

 There are a lot of cost effective will writing packages available in shops and online.
 However, it is recommended that any will is discussed with a solicitor to ensure that everything is legal and correct.